 ActivArmor devices are being used by physicians as a cast during the acute injury phase, and then transitioning into a removable splint for on-going support and protection, saving both the patient, and the clinic, time and money!

-ActivArmor devices have multiple closure options including non-removable, enclosed zip ties, velcro for adjustability, and removable clips.
+ActivArmor devices have multiple closure options including non-removable, removable and adjustable.

-The removable option allows for velcro or clips.
-Velcro can be used to accommodate for later stage edema (swelling).
-The clips allow the patient to easily put the splint on and off, and is great for chronic conditions like Carpal Tunnel, and in later healing phases for continued support/protection.
+The removable option can be used to accommodate for later stage edema (swelling), and allow the patient to easily put the splint on and off, and is great for chronic conditions like Carpal Tunnel, and in later healing phases for continued support/protection.

 ActivArmor spans the continuum of care for the patient, providing protection and immobilization for healing acute injuries, and continued support in later healing phases.
 The patient (or patient’s insurance) is only billed for 1 device throughout the healing phases, and the clinic saves staff time and inventory splinting the patient later on.